DaSHdotHub/PlanRoute/README.md

 ### User Story 3.2
 As a system administrator, I want to ensure that the application runs smoothly on Heroku, with necessary resources and configurations in place.

+## Epic 4: Create API for Frontend-Backend Communication

+### User Story 4.1 - RESTful API Development
+As a developer, I want to develop a RESTful API for efficient communication between the frontend and backend.

+### User Story 4.2 - API Documentation
+As a developer, I want to document the API, so that it is easy for other developers to understand and use.

+### User Story 4.3 - Frontend Integration with API
+As a frontend developer, I want to integrate the frontend application with the backend API.

-## Epic 4: Ensure Application Security
+## Epic 5: Ensure Application Security

-### User Story 4.1
+### User Story 5.1
 As a system, I need to implement robust security measures, so that user data and patient information are protected against unauthorized access and breaches.

-## Epic 5: User Experience and Interface Design
+## Epic 6: User Experience and Interface Design

-### User Story 5.1
+### User Story 6.1
 As a user, I want a user-friendly interface, so that I can navigate and use the application with ease.

-### User Story 5.2
+### User Story 6.2
 As a user, I want clear and informative feedback from the system, so that I can understand the outcomes of my actions (like successful patient additions, errors, etc.).

-## Epic 6: Testing and Quality Assurance
+## Epic 7: Testing and Quality Assurance

-### User Story 6.1
+### User Story 7.1
 As a developer, I want to thoroughly test the application, so that users encounter minimal bugs and issues.

-### User Story 6.2
+### User Story 7.2
 As a user, I expect a reliable and consistent performance, so that I can trust and effectively use the application.